 Colm Mulcahy is professor of mathematics at Spelman College, in Atlanta, where he has taught since 1988.
 He trained in algebra, and has also written papers on CAGC and wavelets.
-Over the past decade plus, he has been at the forefront of publishing original "mathemagical" principles and effects, particularly in his long-running bi-monthly Card Colm for the Mathematical Association of America (MAA).
+Since 2000, he has been at the forefront of publishing original "mathemagical" principles and effects, particularly in his long-running bi-monthly Card Colm for the Mathematical Association of America (MAA).

-His 380-page book Mathematical Card Magic: Fifty-Two New Effects (AK Peters/CRC Press) was published in Aug 2013.
+His 380-page book of largely original creations Mathematical Card Magic: Fifty-Two New Effects (AK Peters/CRC Press) was published in Aug 2013.

 He's particularly active in Gathering for Gardner and the associated Celebration of Mind initiative.
 He was fortunate to know Gardner for the last ten years of his life, and chairs the Martin Gardner Centennial Committee.
 He was also part of the team heading up Mathematics Awareness Month 2014.